pyrocko/grond/docs/source/examples/satellite_insar/index.rst

     bin/download_gf_stores.sh

+When the command succeeds, you should have a new subdirectory :file:`gf_stores` in your project folder:

+.. code-block :: sh

+    gf_stores
+    └── crust2_ib_static/... # Green's function store

-It contains a Pyrocko Green's function store, named ``crust2_ib_static``, which has been created using the `Fomosto <https://pyrocko.org/docs/current/apps/fomosto/index.html>`_ tool of `Pyrocko <http://pyrocko.org/>`_ and the modelling code `QSSP <https://pyrocko.org/docs/current/apps/fomosto/backends.html#the-qssp-backend>`_.
-The Green's functions in this store have been calculated for a regional `CRUST2 <https://igppweb.ucsd.edu/~gabi/crust2.html>`_ earth model for a source depths between 0 and 30 km in 500 m steps, and horizontal extent from 0 - 300 km in 500 m steps.
+It contains a Pyrocko Green's function store, named ``crust2_ib_static``, which has been created using the `Fomosto <https://pyrocko.org/docs/current/apps/fomosto/index.html>`_ tool of `Pyrocko <http://pyrocko.org/>`_ and the modelling code `PSGRN/PSCMP <https://pyrocko.org/docs/current/apps/fomosto/backends.html#the-psgrn-pscmp-backend>`_.
+The Green's functions in this store have been calculated for a regional `CRUST2 <https://igppweb.ucsd.edu/~gabi/crust2.html>`_ earth model for source depths between 0 and 30 km in 500 m steps, and horizontal extent from 0 - 300 km in 500 m steps.

 InSAR displacement download
 ---------------------------

 The example includes a script to download unwrapped InSAR data from Pyrocko's servers.
-The sufrface displacement data has been derived from the Envisat satellite mission.
+The surface displacement data has been derived from the Envisat satellite mission.

 .. code-block :: sh